-- A community care assessment for the adult you’re looking after if they are disabled, frail because of age or have a long-term illness.
-If you’re a disabled carer you may be eligible for your own community care assessment.
+- A needs assessment for the adult you’re looking after if they are disabled, frail because of age or have a long-term illness.
+If you’re a disabled carer you may be eligible for your own needs assessment.

 - Assessments for children.
 An assessment can be done for a child who is disabled or who can be described as a child in need.

 - A carer’s assessment.
 This is an assessment of your own needs as a carer.

 If you have a long term health problem or disability, social services will assess what help you need to remain as independent as possible and to do the things in life that are most important to you.
 Government guidelines are used to check if your support needs qualify you for help from the local authority.
 This might be done by talking to you over the phone or by arranging a visit from a social worker.
 You might also be offered a short term service in the home to see what long term support is going to be needed.